Rev. Tracy Howe

 Founder of Restoration Village Arts and Endowed Artist Fellow

-She is a songwriter, producer, activist and minister having toured full time from 2000-2009, she played music at colleges, small music venues and festivals, churches, house concerts and prisons throughout the U.S. and Latin America.
+Tracy is a songwriter, producer, director, emerging filmmaker, activist and minister and toured full time from 2000-2009 playing music at colleges, small music venues and festivals, churches, house concerts and prisons throughout the U.S. and Latin America.
 Her songs have been used by faith communities and in movement work globally.
-After finishing her M.Div. at Harvard in 2012, she began producing for other artists and organizations, releasing Songs For 1,000 Days for Bread For the World and the Oscar Romero Cantata for Luis Alfredo Diaz.
-She has served as the director of art and liturgy for many ecumenical and global events, working with the Latin American Theological Fellowship, Micah Global, Sojourners, Ecumenical Advocacy Days, Bread For the World and the United Church of Christ.
+After finishing an M.Div. at Harvard in 2012, they began producing for other artists and organizations, releasing Songs For 1,000 Days for Bread For the World and the Oscar Romero Cantata for Luis Alfredo Diaz.
+Tracy has served as the director of art and liturgy for many ecumenical and global events, working with the Latin American Theological Fellowship, Micah Global, Sojourners, Ecumenical Advocacy Days, Bread For the World and the United Church of Christ.

-In 2013 Tracy moved to Charlottesville, VA and settled into life with her then, 3-year-old daughter and the world changed in the wake of the murder of Trayvon Martin.
+In 2013 Tracy moved to Charlottesville, VA and settled into life with their then, 3-year-old daughter and the world changed in the wake of the murder of Trayvon Martin.
 After Michael Brown’s murder, Tracy traveled to Ferguson with a delegation of faith leaders invited to witness and learn from the movement being born.
 What unfolded in the following years brought Tracy deeper into community organizing, direct action and public witness work both in Charlottesville and around the country from Standing Rock to the US/Mexico Border to DC.
 It also saturated her songwriting and artistry with a definitive call to action, liberation and humanity.